 I can go on and on…but let’s concentrate on wineries that do have a Water Tank for either Fire Prevention or Irrigation or hopefully both.

 - What Size fittings are on your tank?
 Prior to writing this, I consulted with Battalion Chief Scott McLean of CAL FIRE.
 Battalion Chief Mclean replied:“2-1/2 inch male fittings, National Hose Thread, in diameter are ideal for off the tank but, 1-1/2 inch male fittings, National Hose Thread, can work as well.

 2-1/2 inch, National Hose Thread is the ideal in terms of uniformity and flow for CAL FIRE.
 This needs to be supported by a sufficient size plumbing system as well.
 Is there a pump within the system that needs to be activated and how is this done?
 Are there printed displayed instructions for Fire Responders?”

-- Is there a free and clear working area around your tank so fire responders can move in various piece of equipment and vehicles?
+- Is there a free and clear working area around your tank so fire responders can move in various pieces of equipment and vehicles?